We’re still swimming in sexism

 It’s an astronomy-based adventure story, introducing basic science like gravity.

 Gender Balance: Miles is the lead, but the stories involve the whole family: mother, father and sister, too.
-Stella the sister is older, which helps even things out.
+Loretta the sister is older, which helps even things out.

 Gender Freedom: No problems.
 Their mother is the captain and a scientist.